Why I Teach English in Three Stages from Grade 5 to High School

 What This Stage Is About:

-- Test Preparation: Focused practice for university entrance exams and relevant English qualifications, depending on each student’s goals
+- Focused practice for university entrance exams and relevant English qualifications, depending on the student’s goals

-- Critical Thinking: Ability to discuss complex social issues and present well-reasoned arguments in English
+- Discussing complex social issues and presenting well-reasoned arguments in English

-- Academic English: Development of specialized vocabulary and reading skills needed for university courses
+- Specialized vocabulary and reading for university courses

-- Presentation Skills: Confidence and ability to give professional English presentations
+- The confidence to give professional English presentations

 How I Support Your Child: